Are you a dealer?

 The number of electric cars, buses, vans and heavy trucks on roads is expected to hit 145 million by 2030, the International Energy Agency predicts.

-2022 International Council on Clean Transportation ...
-In India, 90% of carbon dioxide (CO2) emissions from transportation come from the.
+In India, 90% of carbon dioxide (CO2) emissions from transportation come from the road sector.
+Setting a precise goal for road transport ...

 Given below is the graph to showcase the CO2 Emissions with every passing year.